-Environmental concerns started in the mid 80’s and waste disposal, levels of contamination, spills and any other potential risk to the environment began to be under scrutiny.
+Environmental concerns started in the mid 80’s and waste disposal, levels of contamination, spills, and any other potential risk to the environment began to be under scrutiny.
 Nowadays companies in the energy sector must comply with a wide range of safety and environmental regulations.

 Katch Kan‘s Zero Spill System provides spill containment for drilling rigs, collecting and redirecting drilling fluids to be reused or recycled.
-The Zero Spill System is designed for land rigs, off-shore rigs and workover rigs.
+The Zero Spill System is designed for land rigs, off-shore rigs, and workover rigs.

-The Zero Spill System reduces the volume of drilling fluids released to the surrounding environment, decreasing the likelihood of adverse environmental impacts caused by the release of these fluids.
+The Zero Spill System reduces the volume of drilling fluids released into the surrounding environment, decreasing the likelihood of adverse environmental impacts caused by the release of these fluids.
 The Zero Spill System collects 99.9% of the drilling fluids, its performance has been proven by the Environmental Technology Verification Program.